I was born and raised in New Jersey. From my

 Basket Makers Guild in 2003.

-I am one of the artists who has been
+I was one of the artists who was selected

 After raising our two children I became very interested in coiled pine